Differences to remember while investing in fixed deposits and Liquid funds

 Tax charges:

-The mutual fund companies pay 28.325 percent tax on dividends before giving them to the investors.
+Mutual fund companies pay 28.325 percent tax on dividends before giving them to investors.
 So the money that the investors get is tax-free.
-If you have invested in growth plans and plan to sell them before 1 year and have any tax returns to your income, you will have to pay income tax.
+If you have invested in growth plans and plan to sell them before one year and have any tax returns to your income, you will have to pay income tax.

 Returns:

 The liquid funds have a shorter period of securities, and 4 percent to 8 percent returns are offered to the investor.
-While the bank offers 4 percent to 9 percent interest based on the fixed deposit tenure, you will get a low rate of interest if you have applied for the lower tenure of fixed deposit.
+While the bank offers 4 percent to 9 percent interest based on the fixed deposit tenure, you will get a low-interest rate if you have applied for the lower term of fixed deposit.
 To understand the benefits of FD, you need to know the returns they provide.

 For instance:

-- If you plan to invest for 3 months on fixed deposits, you will get returns from the banks at the rate of 1.5 percent, as the liquid fund will provide 2 percent.
+- If you plan to invest for three months on fixed deposits, you will get returns from the banks at 1.5 percent, as the liquid fund will provide 2 percent.

-- If you plan to invest for 6 months on fixed deposits, you will get returns from the banks at the rate of 3 percent, and the liquid fund will offer 4 percent.
+- If you plan to invest for six months on fixed deposits, you will get returns from the banks at 3 percent, and the liquid fund will offer 4 percent.

-- If you invest for 6 months, a 3 percent interest rate will be provided by the bank on fixed deposits, whereas you will get 4 percent on liquid funds.
+- If you invest for six months, the bank will provide a 3 percent interest rate on fixed deposits, whereas you will get 4 percent on liquid funds.

 RELATED ARTICLES :

-- Satisfactory Home windows 10 guidelines and tricks
+- Satisfactory Home Windows ten guidelines and tricks

 - How to Find and Choose the Best Clinic